AlexAegis/rx_bevy/docs/02_concepts.md

 > Currently only 2 observables can be combined by each combinator.
 If you want
 > more, just nest more of them together.
 (Or help implement varargs.)

+### Primed

+Some observables do not emit anything until they are primed.
+For every subscription, this can happen at most once, and remains true for the remainder of it's duration.

+For example, some combination observables like `combine_latest` and `zip` emit values taken from **all** of their input observables, so it's impossible for them to emit anything until this condition is met.
+Once it is met, the subscription to them can be considered *primed*, and expected to emit values.

+Where priming matters is completion.
+If an upstream completion prevents priming, downstream should immediately complete too.
+Once primed, the condition to complete will depend on the observable.

 ## Pipes & Operators